Geothermal Home Heating & Cooling: The Pros and Cons for Homeowners

 As beneficial as geothermal systems are, homeowners face at least one major hurdle in adopting the technology.

-1. High upfront cost – While there are local and federal tax credits available, installing geothermal systems is expensive.
-Most homeowners can expect to pay between $10,000 and $30,000 for installation.
+While there are local and federal tax credits available, installing geothermal systems is expensive.
+Most homeowners can expect to pay between $10,000 and $30,000 for installation, which is significantly higher than the cost of a traditional HVAC system.
+However, it's important to consider the long-term savings that geothermal systems can provide.

 Invest in Your Home with the Right HVAC System